thanujkumar/annotations/Readme.md

 > * Since Java 8 it is also possible to use annotations within types.
 That is anywhere you can use a type, including the new operator, castings, implements and throws clauses.
 Type Annotations allow improved analysis of Java code and can ensure even stronger type checking.
+> * All method declarations cannot have parameters and are not allowed to have a thrown clause.
+The return types are restricted to String, Class, enums, annotations and arrays of the types.
+No extends/implements at annotation level.
+> * The @Inherited annotation is only applicable to classes and annotations present in the interfaces have no effect in the implementing classes (ex2.inherit) [API][4]
+> * Annotation can't inherit from other annotations.

 ```
    //in method parameters